OOPSpam/help/content/other-integrations/zapier/_index.en.md

 - [Stop spam on Netlify Forms using Zapier and OOPSpam](https://www.oopspam.com/blog/netlify-contactform-spam)
 - [Stop spam on HubSpot contact forms using Zapier and OOPSpam](https://www.oopspam.com/blog/hubspot-contactform-spam)
 - [Stop spam on Typeform using Zapier and OOPSpam](https://www.oopspam.com/blog/typeform-form-spam)

+### False positive and false negative reporting

+To report false positives and false negatives, see [the reporting documentation](/report).